intel/ScalableVectorSearch/docs/python/experimental/leanvec.rst

    :end-before: [create-loader]
    :dedent: 4

-In this example, we construct a :py:class:`pysvs.LeanVecLoader` with a reduced dimensionality of 128.
+In this example, we construct a :py:class:`svs.LeanVecLoader` with a reduced dimensionality of 128.
 This means that the bulk of the graph search will be done using a 128-dimensional transformation of the 256 dimensional dataset we just generated.
 Furthermore, we can choose the encodings of the primary and secondary dataset.
 The example demonstrates using LVQ8 for the primary dataset and ``float16`` for the full-dimensional secondary dataset.